On this page

 Even after authentication, the agent is designed to be write-heavy rather than read-heavy, so it doesn't casually recite protected information back to the caller.
 "The AI is never reading patient data back out to the user.
 So if someone tried to impersonate that user, it's not going to say, 'okay, when you did this.'
 It's mostly going to write data.
 And if it is going to read something out, it's something that's not confidential at all."

-Beyond speed, the business case for deploying phone agents inside Ultradoc is straightforward.
-Tasks like prescription refills, , and status updates collapse from live human interactions into structured text that shows up in the app, already attached to the correct patient.
+Tasks like prescription refills and status updates collapse from live human interactions into structured text that shows up in the app, already attached to the correct patient.
 "It just allows your existing data to flow so much easier, and it frees up tasks for the people in the office.
 They don't have to do repetitive tasks anymore.
 A prescription refill shows up as text in the app, completely handled.
 You don't even have to think about it."

-For healthcare specifically, Sajkowski sees this trajectory ending in a near-complete automation of repetitive call work.
-"All the repetitive tasks will just be completely automated, which is really awesome, because now you can have humans for tasks that actually require a bunch of thought power, things that are more meticulous than the automated 90% of calls for these places."
+Sajkowski sees this trajectory ending in near-complete automation of the 90% of inbound calls that are well-defined and repetitive.
+"Now you can save humans for tasks that actually require a bunch of thought power, things that are more meticulous than the automated 90% of calls for these places."

-If your Voice AI agent is going to interact with patients in real time, sub-second response time isn't a nice-to-have.
-It's the difference between a patient who engages and one who hangs up and calls the front desk anyway.
-Ultradoc evaluated multiple vendors and found that stacked architectures with separate telephony, STT, LLM, and TTS providers consistently added too much latency for live conversation.
+First, if your Voice AI agent is going to interact with patients in real time, sub-second response time isn't optional.
+It's the difference between a patient who engages and one who hangs up.
+Ultradoc evaluated multiple vendors and found that 'Frankenstack'-type architectures with separate telephony, STT, LLM, and TTS providers consistently added too much latency for live conversation.
 A unified stack on a single network was the only architecture that met the bar.

 But that vision had one non-negotiable prerequisite: the agent had to feel fast enough that patients didn't notice it was AI.
 That was harder to find than it sounds.